halfline/ai-workflows/goose/README.md

 ## Automation Recipes

-The `recipes/` directory contains YAML workflows for common RHEL engineering tasks:
+The `recipes/` directory contains YAML workflow for testing reverse dependencies of a package.

-- **Issue Management**: Triage and analyze JIRA issues
-- **Package Operations**: Rebase packages, apply backport fixes
-- **Testing**: Run package tests and reverse dependency checks
-- **Repository Management**: Check tickets and analyze dependencies

 ## Usage